Bridgewater State University: Clubs and organizations

 Bridgewater State University has over 160 clubs and organizations.

 Four sororities, three fraternities and one co-educational fraternity are offered at BSU: Alpha Sigma Tau, founded in 2014, Delta Phi Epsilon, founded on December 8, 2010, Gamma Phi Beta, founded November 22, 1987, Phi Sigma Sigma, founded in 1989, Kappa Delta Phi, founded on April 14, 1900, Phi Kappa Theta, founded in 1889, Sigma Pi, and Phi Pi Delta.

 Bridgewater State's Student Government Association (SGA) is an organization of students who represent the Bridgewater State community.
 Through SGA, the student body can express their academic and social wants and needs.
 SGA is made up of five different boards: the policy board, finance board, events board, election board, and media board.

-Campus media

-The Comment
+Student newspaper

 The Comment had its start in 1927.
-At the time The Comment served “as bulletin of school affairs and to make each class better acquainted with the activities and interests of other classes."
+At the time The Comment served "as bulletin of school affairs and to make each class better acquainted with the activities and interests of other classes."
 Today, The Comment has about 20 staff writers and prints nine newspapers per semester printing 1100 copies each time.
 It is funded by the SGA (Student Government Association).
 The Comment has a website that is updated daily with news about the school and sports at Bridgewater State University, but also with current news of the nation.
 Their main motive is to relate the stories back to Bridgewater students.
 With that being said, it is a common occurrence to see faces and stories of students in the newspaper.
 The Comment focuses on upcoming events rather than reviews to catch hold of the reader's interest.